 The Host Nation must ensure that at least two (2) show courts are provided for the Finals, one for each Event.
-They must both be dressed to a high standard as per the court layout in the Operations Manual.
-The two show courts shall be completed at least two days prior to the commencement of the Finals.
+The two show courts, and any additional courts, must be dressed to a high standard as per the court layout in the Operations Manual.
+The dressing of courts shall be completed at least two days prior to the commencement of the Finals.